integralfx/MemTestHelper/DDR4 OC Guide.md

 ### Label on Sticks

-Sometimes Thaiphoon Burner won't tell you the IC, or it may misidentify the IC so it is recommended to use the label on the sticks to identify the IC instead.
-See [here](https://www.reddit.com/r/overclocking/comments/ig9d76/thaiphoon_burner_cluelessly_guessing_memory_ics/) for more info.
-Currently, only Corsair, G.Skill, and Kingston have a label to identify the IC.
+Using the label on the sticks is the most accurate way to identify the IC.
+However, currently only Corsair, G.Skill, and Kingston labels have been decoded.

 See [HardwareLuxx](https://www.hardwareluxx.de/community/threads/ryzen-ram-oc-m%C3%B6gliche-limitierungen.1216557/) for a neat infographic that summarises the following information.